 Only one root certificate should be maintained on the aircraft per CA. Note, it is quite possible for two different service providers to use the same CA. If a new root certificate is loaded, then any previous root certificate for that same CA should be removed and replaced with the incoming root certificate.
 The return code will remain the same.
 More information will be included in the primary service provider’s Certificate Practice Statement and Certificate Policy as well as the individual customer contract.

-Upload a new Aircraft Private Key 0x31
+Generate a new Aircraft Private Key 0x31